Specification by Example for Reluctant Product Managers

 That’s why it’s much better to test functionality underneath the user interface, rather than through it.

-For example, let’s say we have a functional test for a form that a user needs to submit.
-If we went through the user interface, using a browser, our test would read along these lines (in pseudocode):
+For example, let’s say we have a functional test for a form that a user needs to submit:

 User interface of a form with a submit button that reads “OK”